Nicaraguan and Costa Rican schoolgirls play during their lunch break in Upala, a small city near Costa Rica’s northern border with Nicaragua.

 (Source: Data provided by Government and partners to UNHCR)

-Find live data, information and fact sheets on the refugee situation in Costa Rica on the UNHCR Operational Portal as well as Global Focus.
+For more information, visit the UNHCR Refugee Data Finder, information and fact sheets on the refugee situation in Costa Rica on the Global Focus and the Operational Portal.

 2. Costa Rica's response to the refugee situation